cert-orangecyberdefense/datalake-hunter/README.md

 Multiple bloom filters and query hashes can be provided on a single check.

-The output will be saved to in a csv using the following format:
+The output will printed to the stdout using the following format:

 ```(csv)
 matching_value,bloom_filename
 ```

+The output can be saved into a file using the `-o` flag and providing the path to the file.

 When a query hash is provided, it will be used as the name of the bloom filter in the csv file.